shivkumarghatbale/03_dataEncryption-DigitalSignature-MAC-DigitalCeriticates-SSL-TLS-HTTPS/README.md

 B using PriKeyB decrypts EM to get M.
 B hashes M to get H
 B uses PubKeyA & signature S to get H. If both the hashes matches then it validates the authenticity of the message.
 Amd since encrypted message EM was sent over the n/w this ensures secureness of the message over n/w.

+B) Authentication & security for message using SSL certificate:
+A is sender of message and B is receiver of message.
+A asks for B's SSL certificate.
+A gets B's SSL certificate.
+SSL certificate has digital signature of trusted CA. A using public key of trusted CA verifies the digitial signature of trusted CA. Thus A validates identity of B. (i.e. A trusts CA since certificate has CA's signature)
+A generates symmetric key and it encrypts using public key in certicate and sends it to B.
+B decrypts the encrypted message using it's private key to get the symmetric key.
+Now this symmetric key is used for sending data A to B and/or B to A.
+Since data encryption/decryption is faster using symmetric key (Assymetric encryption is nothing but a big mathematical formula which is high CPU intensive hence is avoided in longer/ more messages encryptions) this approach is preffered than earlier one where actual data was encrypted using public key.

 Topic 2) Certificates
 Certificates have a purpose: to establish trust.